Chart Color Schemes

 AreaSearch analysis reveals Fitzroy recording weaker employment conditions than most comparable areas nationwide

-Fitzroy has an educated workforce with notable representation in the technology sector.
-Its unemployment rate was 8.9% in the past year, with estimated employment growth of 4.5%.
+Fitzroy's workforce is highly educated with notable representation in the technology sector.
+The unemployment rate was 8.9% in September 2025.
+Employment growth over the past year was estimated at 4.5%.

-As of September 2025, 7,664 residents are employed, while the unemployment rate is 4.3%, higher than Greater Melbourne's rate of 4.7%.
-Workforce participation is high at 69.2% compared to Greater Melbourne's 64.1%.
-Leading employment industries include professional & technical, health care & social assistance, and education & training.
-The area has a strong specialization in professional & technical services, with an employment share 2.1 times the regional level.
+As of that date, 7,664 residents were employed, with an unemployment rate of 4.3%, slightly higher than Greater Melbourne's rate of 4.7%.
+Workforce participation in Fitzroy was 77.5%, above Greater Melbourne's 71.0%.
+Census responses indicated that 53.5% of residents worked from home, potentially influenced by Covid-19 lockdowns.
+The leading employment industries were professional & technical, health care & social assistance, and education & training.

-In contrast, construction employs only 3.6% of local workers compared to Greater Melbourne's 9.7%.
-There are 1.5 workers for every resident, indicating that Fitzroy hosts more jobs than residents and attracts workers from nearby areas.
-Between September 2024 and September 2025, employment levels increased by 4.5%, while the labour force grew by 5.2%, causing the unemployment rate to rise by 0.7 percentage points.
-In comparison, Greater Melbourne experienced employment growth of 3.0% and a 0.3 percentage point rise in unemployment rate.
-State-wide, Victoria's employment grew by 1.13% year-on-year as of 25-November, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 suggest that Fitzroy's employment should increase by 7.5% over five years and 15.0% over ten years based on industry-specific projections.
+Fitzroy showed strong specialization in professional & technical services with an employment share 2.1 times the regional level, while construction employed only 3.6% of local workers, below Greater Melbourne's 9.7%.
+There were 1.5 workers per resident as at the Census, indicating that Fitzroy functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment levels increased by 4.5% and labour force grew by 5.2%, causing the unemployment rate to rise by 0.7 percentage points.
+In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment rate.
+National employment forecasts from Jobs and Skills Australia, released in May-25, suggest that Fitzroy's employment should increase by 7.5% over five years and 15.0% over ten years, based on industry-specific projections applied to the local employment mix.
+These projections are illustrative and do not account for localized population projections.

 Frequently Asked Questions - Employment